Now through Dec. 17:

 At the Radford Public Library; 5:45 p.m.
 This is a movie screening of the 1940 Hitchcock classic “Rebecca” on the library’s big screen.
-The movie starts at 5:45 p.m. and has a run time of 130 minutes.
-The film is rated PG.
+The movie is rated PG and has a run time of 130 minutes.
 Popcorn from Lil’Bit Corny LLC will be provided while supplies last.

 The Meadowbrook Public Library is a collection point for items needed at the VA Medical Center in Salem.
-Donors can take any of the following items to the library during December: deodorant, denture adhesive, 3-in-1 body wash/shampoo/conditioner, body lotion, toothpaste, nail clippers, sweatpants, sweatshirts, t-shirts (size M, L, XL) , and new baseball caps.
-The project is co-sponsored by VFW Post 5311 and Montgomery-Floyd Regional libraries.
+Donors can take their donations of the following items to the library during December: deodorant, denture adhesive, 3-in-1 body wash/shampoo/conditioner, body lotion, toothpaste, nail clippers, sweatpants, sweatshirts, t-shirts (size M, L, XL) , and new baseball caps.
+This project is co-Sponsored by VFW Post 5311 and Montgomery-Floyd Regional libraries.

-At the Meadowbrook Public Library from 5 to 8 p.m.
-New River Community College is offering free GED classes on Tuesdays and Thursdays through Thursday, Dec.
+At the Meadowbrook Public Library, 5 to 8 p.m. on Tuesdays and Thursdays.
+New River Community College is offering free GED every Tuesday and Thursday until Thursday, Dec.
 15. For more information or to sign up, call the library at 540-268-1964.